-FirstNet is being coordinated at the federal level, but NG911 has been left to local and state governments bodies to tackle.
+FirstNet is being coordinated at the federal level, but NG911 has been left to local and state government bodies to tackle.
 Although FirstNet and NG911 are being funded and built as separate projects, they are two inseparable parts of one whole: our nation's public safety communications system.
-Seamless interoperability between NG911 and FirstNet is not optional; it is elemental, foundational, essential to achieving the vision of both systems.
-Now is the time to focus our efforts, resources, and advocacy on how these two systems will work together, i.e., how they will interoperate.
+The need for NG911 and FirstNet to be interoperable is not optional; it is essential to acheiving the vision of both systems.
+Now is the time to focus our efforts and resources on engaging all stakeholders to identify and plan for how these two systems will work together to best serve the needs of our communities and first responders.

-As a community, we need to come together to advocate for the resources, political support, and policies we need locally and nationally to create smart, seamless, digitally-adaptive, responsive public safety communication networks.
-Those who are engineering and implementing NG911 and FirstNet need to work together proactively to ensure that this essential interoperability actually occurs.
-Both NG911 and FirstNet implementation are at a point in the design and implementation phase that time still exists to accomplish this.
-Let's keep the big picture firmly in view and approach the most important advancements in public safety we have ever seen with care and thoughtfulness.
+As a community, we need to focus on the resources, support and policies needed locally and nationally to coordinate smart, digitally-adaptive, responsive public safety communication networks.
+Those who are implementing NG911 and FirstNet need to work together proactively to ensure that this essential interoperability actually occurs.
+Now is the time to bring the service providers, vendors, 911 and public safety agencies, and software and application developers together to connect these two complex broadband networks - one wireless, and one wireline, or fiber based.
+No one entity or stakeholder group has responsibility for funding and developing processes and standards to make this happen.
+It is only through diligent collaboration will the goal of interoperability be achieved.

+Let's keep the big picture in mind and approach this effort together with care and thoughtfulness.